xiaoxiazhang00/smart_contract/README.md

     - string Name – name of the object/auctioned item
     - string Description – description of the item
     - Var time_remaining - countdown
-    - Address owner_address) -current owner
+    - Address owner_address - current owner
     - Float price - minimum_price/marked_by_seller
     - Float current_highest_bid - the highest bid at the time
     - Address current_highest_bidder - the highest bidder at the time